archivematica/archivematica-architectural-decisions/0011-reporting.md

 * How many [video, image, plain text etc.] files have not been normalized?
 * How many files were ingested between date X and date Y?
 * How many files with PRONOM puid X are invalid/not well-formed?
-* How many files with format name X are invalid/not well-formed?
 * How many AIPs have corresponding DIPs?
 * How many AIPs do not have corresponding DIPs?
 * How many transfers or SIPs had processing failures in the last week, month, or year.
 What were the errors they experienced?
 How many of these went unresolved?